Start of Main Content

 How many urgent care centers are in each U.S. state?

-Urgent care centers have become a key part of the U.S. healthcare landscape, offering an alternative to emergency rooms (ERs) for non-life-threatening medical conditions.
+Urgent care centers (also known as urgent care clinics) have become a key part of the U.S. healthcare landscape, offering an alternative to emergency rooms (ERs) for non-life-threatening medical conditions.

-Using data from Definitive Healthcare’s ClinicView product, we compiled a list of urgent care centers in the U.S. in 2023.
-Keep reading to find out where these clinics are located and how urgent care centers differ from other types of care settings.
+Using data from ClinicView, we compiled a list of urgent care centers in the U.S. in 2025.
+Keep reading to find out where these clinics are located and how urgent care centers differ from other care settings.

-Fig. 1 Data is from Definitive Healthcare’s ClinicView product.
-The number of facilities represents only those urgent care clinics listed as “active” in the Definitive Healthcare database as of May 10, 2023.
+Fig. 1 Data is from the Definitive Healthcare ClinicView product.
+The number of facilities represents only those urgent care clinics listed as “active” in the Definitive Healthcare database as of June 2025.

 How many urgent care clinics are in the U.S.?